anandsaini024/dlc_project/project 1/README.md

 Upscale idea :
 double the pixel then make the images smoother then apply a threshold to have good edges

+## number4
+Revisited LeNET to work on 14x14 images

 ## nMNIST
 LeNet on MNIST data (28x28 images)